secretstartups/handbook/values/index.html.md

 ##### Accept mistakes
 {:.no_toc}
 Not every problem should lead to a new process to prevent them.
 Additional processes make all actions more inefficient; a mistake only affects one.
+Once you have accepted the mistake, learn from it.

 ##### Move fast by shipping the minimal viable change
 {:.no_toc}